Mark-A-Dean/Mark-A-Dean/portfolio/FileCatalog/pages/get-filedetails.md

 Supplies the literal path to a file directory location storing a JSON schema file for a listing of excluded directories and files.
 The value of **ExcludedItemsSchema** is used exactly as it is typed.

+🚧 - this requirement is expected to change over the next versions.
+The ValidationScript has been disabled. (_PowerShell Core 7.x feature; conflicts with Windows PowerShell 5.1_)

 |||
 |:--|:--|
 |Type|[System.IO.FileInfo]|